 Diane began her journey working on rural education while a U.S. Fulbright Scholar researching rural development and civil society in China.
-She and RCEF Co-founder Sara Lam were Echoing Green Fellows from 2007-9 for their work with RCEF and she was a Reynolds Fellow at Harvard University in 2006-2007.
-Diane obtained an EdM in Human Development and Psychology from the Harvard Graduate School of Education and is Assistant Dean for Academic Affairs at New York University Shanghai.
+She and RCEF Co-founder Sara Lam were Echoing Green Fellows for their work with RCEF and she was a Reynolds Fellow for Social Entrepreneurship at Harvard University.
+Diane obtained an EdM in Human Development and Psychology from the Harvard Graduate School of Education and is currently Associate Dean for Academic Affairs at New York University Shanghai.

 General information and

 Wei Ji Ma, Ph.D.

 Wei Ji Ma is Professor of Neuroscience and Psychology at New York University, where his laboratory studies human perception, memory, and decision-making.
 A third-generation Dutch Chinese, his grandparents immigrated from rural China (Yantai area) in the 1920s.
 Wei Ji obtained a Masters in Physics and Mathematics and a Ph.D. in Physics from the University of Groningen, the Netherlands.
 He was a postdoctoral fellow in computational neuroscience at Caltech and the University of Rochester (2002-8), before starting his first faculty position at Baylor College of Medicine (2008-13).
 He has long been active in education policy, non-profit management, and science outreach.